ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 And this be our motto--&quot;In God is our trust;&quot;
 And the Star-spangled Banner in triumph shall wave­
 O&#x27;er the land of the Free and the home of the Brave?
- te local editor of the Bf
+ te local editor of the Bfa
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_drake_ver01:data:sn85026105:00296028046:1855030101:0509/pct:5.120594,17.686891,13.061224,16.021127/!600,600/0/default.jpg"/>
 </td>